Home ยป Sewing

 Free Printable Baking Gift Tags

-The reason that the cute potholders at Anthro caught my attention is that I thought they’d make great gifts!
+The cute potholders at Anthro caught my attention because I thought they’d make great gifts!
 Just stuff a few baking supplies in the curved pocket and tie on a cute tag, and you’ve got, and you’re done.
-It would be a fun gift for a friend that loves to bake or a teacher.
+It would be a fun gift for a friend who loves to bake or a teacher.

 I’ve created a set of baking gift tags to go with the potholders.
-There are 3 baking-themed tags and one sewing-themed tag.
-To download them hop on over to our PRINTABLES or SEWING TEMPLATES download page.
+There are three baking-themed tags and one sewing-themed tag.
+Fill out this form, and we will email you a copy of the gift tag PDF for free.

 The printable tags are also included FOR FREE with the pattern versions of this project.
 They also include a holiday-themed set of gift tags.